tylercamp/palcalc/README.md

   - Lists all pal containers (palbox, viewing cages, etc.)
   - Inspect pals to see IVs and passives
   - Search for specific pals and/or pals with specific passives
+  - Manually add pals in custom containers for use in breeding calculations (does _not_ affect Palworld save data)
 - Multiple languages
   - Supports all languages in Palworld, pal and passives names imported from game files
   - Translations for in-app text [can be added](./PalCalc.UI/Localization/README.md)